-With a background in Photography, Philosophy, Theatre Arts, Set Design, Writing, Music, Media + Event Planning, Videography, PR, Editing, Management, and Administration, I am hoping to move forward in a lifestyle that involves art, travel, music, photography, and writing.
-Over time, I have learned that these simple pleasures are what I really need most in life.
-I never know where the open road will take me, or how it will all work out, but the point is in the journey.
-It is always a surprise that I could never plan, but rather accept for whatever life has in store for me.
-It is all out there waiting for me to discover in passing through this life.
+With a background in Photography, Philosophy, Theatre Arts, Set Design, Teaching, Writing, Music, Media + Event Planning, Videography, PR, Editing, Management, and Administration, I'm hoping to move forward in a lifestyle that involves art, travel, music, photography, and writing.
+I never know where the road will take me or how it will work out, but the point is the journey.
+It's a surprise I could never plan, but rather accept as a gift.